-Roth graduated in 1998 from Yale Law School, where she won the John Currier Gallagher Prize for best presentation in the trial competition and was a moot court semifinalist.
+Roth graduated in 1998 from Yale Law School, where she received the John Currier Gallagher Prize for best presentation in the trial competition and was a moot court semifinalist.
 After law school she clerked for Justice Dana Fabe of the Alaska Supreme Court.
 She holds undergraduate degrees in mathematics and political science from the University of New Mexico.

 B.S./B.A., University of New Mexico (1995)